patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/layouts/grid.md

 Grid items can be ordered in a number of ways to create groups.
 The span value of all grid items must equal 12, but this can be achieved by combining different section sizes.

-However, by following the rule that all items should span up to 12, the grid can easily be modified and readjusted:

 ![Example of grid layout with adjusted span.](./img/adjusted-grid-span.png)